 - More detailed information about the whole D.O. vs. M.D. topic can be found below:

 Okay so we ALL know that if you want to gain a chance of an admission to a medical school, you have to eventually face this unfortunate, yet surmountable challenge.
 The Medical College Admission Test, better known as the MCAT, is a standardized, 230-question multiple-choice exam that tests you “on the skills and knowledge medical educators and physicians have identified as key prerequisites for success in medical school and in the practice of medicine”.
 Not including break and tutorial time, the examination is 6 hours and 15 minutes long.
 Click here for much more detailed information about the test itself as well as necessary information for test day!
+And if you’re looking for specialized one-on-one help with preparing for this test, I’ve recently heard great things about a tutoring and test prep company called Tutor The People!
+With this tutoring program, you would get the opportunity to be paired with a top-scoring MCAT tutor and would be provided a very personalized study plan tailored just for you.
+In addition, they offer a scholarship annually for pre-med students and help provide a good amount of free information about the MCAT.
+I would recommend checking this unique program out and if you’re able to afford it, definitely take advantage of what they have to offer!

 Here’s a short synopsis of my personal experience with the MCAT: I took the MCAT back in 2014, soon before they switched the format to the new one.
 Lucky me or unlucky me, I’ll never really know.
 (I minored in Psychology, so that could have potentially helped me out on the new MCAT…C’est la vie.)
 Yes, the test was challenging and yes, I studied extremely hard for it.
 After a summer of intense mental labor and participation in an 8-week fully-funded MCAT summer preparation program, the score I recieved was a 26, which roughly translates to a 501/502 score on the current test.
 Of course I wasn’t thrilled about my score but I convinced myself that, due to my solid application (minus the score), I could manage to snag a spot at a school if I pressed on hard enough…plus I REALLY didn’t want to retake the test.
 So I make a risky move and decided not to withdraw my application from the cycle.
 It turned out to be a very long and unnerving application cycle for me, a cycle that allowed me the opportunity to secure two interviews (out of the twelve schools I applied to) and to earn a spot on the waitlist of both institutions.
 I didn’t receive my acceptance letter to Wake Forest (it was the only school I got into) until almost two weeks after I graduated from college!